fabric-io-rodrigues/graph-docs/docs/overview.md

     <img src="images\OpeningGraphSDDP_v2.png" width="600"/>
 </div>

-The Graph interface will be opened.
+The Graph's interface will be opened.
 At first glance, it will be possible to see the following areas:

 <div style="text-align:center">
     <img src="images\GraphInterface_v3.png" width="600"/>
 </div>

+Which are:

 1. Menu pages
 2. Chart board